Cebu

 On the List for Next Time

-I didn’t make it to Ocean Park or the Safari Park on this trip, but both are on the list.
+We didn’t make it to Ocean Park or the Safari Park on this trip, but both are on the list.
 They seem like great options, especially for families.

 Where Should You Eat in Cebu?